Majors open to

 How To Apply

-Applications for this program are now open.
-Click the apply now tab to begin.
-Applications are due by Wednesday, February 20 at 1pm (Week 6).
+Applications for this program were due by Wednesday, February 20 at 1pm (Week 6).

 - Must have completed at least four terms of undergraduate study or two terms of graduate study prior to the Summer term

 - Must have at least one term remaining upon return to ArtCenter

 - Minimum cumulative GPA of 3.0